mwolson/node-style-guide/Readme.md

 Named functions are also more performant than anonymous functions that are not named.

+When naming functions, strive for a balance of being both succinct and descriptive.

 (While writing tests, it is okay for functions to not be named (ie. `it('should do ...', function() { ...`).
 Mocha makes heavy use of anonymous functions as callbacks, and those functions are just a means to an end for writing tests.)